joycew-lz/Demultiplex/Assignment-the-first/Answers.md

                 write this record (all four lines) from readpair2 to unknown_r2 unknown_counter += 1

-            ------[else statement] after dumping the INVALID reads into 2 files, now I'm looking at VALID reads, meaning index1 and index2 seq lines found in the 24 known indexes!------
+            ------[else statement] after dumping the INVALID reads into 2 files, now I'm looking at VALID reads, meaning index1 and (reverse complement) index2 seq lines found in the 24 known indexes!------

             - (*) add to the possible_combinations dict if the read is VALID: key = index_pair
-                value = 1, and increment by 1 each time we across it again
+                value = 1, and increment by 1 each time I see it again

-            - (1) [if statement] do we sort into the dual-matched category (VALID)? look at index1 and index2's sequence line: line2[2] and line2[3] if index1 seq line == rev_com_index2_seq (AND index1 and index2 seq lines found in the 24 known indexes): write this record (all four lines) from readpair1 to a read1 FASTQ file, for each index-pair write this record (all four lines) from readpair2 to a read2 FASTQ file, for each index-pair (48 of these total for each index-pair) add to the dual_matched_only dict: key = index_pair value = 1, and increment by 1 each time we across it again
+            - (1) [if statement] do we sort into the dual-matched category (VALID)? look at index1 and index2's sequence line: line2[2] and line2[3] if index1 seq line == rev_com_index2_seq:
+                write this record (all four lines) from readpair1 to a read1 FASTQ file, for each index-pair write this record (all four lines) from readpair2 to a read2 FASTQ file, for each index-pair (48 of these total for each index-pair) add to the dual_matched_only dict:
+                    key = index_pair
+                    value = 1, and increment by 1 each time I see it again

             - (2) [if statement] or do we sort the unmatched/index hopping category (also VALID)? look at index1 and index2's sequence line: line2[2] and line2[3]